 All hiring decisions of Food and Beverage Employees are reported to the Food and Beverage Committee a.
-Executive Director (M) -2 members of the Executive and 1 staff member.
-The Executive Board may choose to add additional parties to any hiring process as they see fit due to circumstances.
+Executive Director (M) - 2 members of the Executive and 1 staff member The Executive Board may choose to add additional parties to any hiring process as they see fit due to circumstances.
 The Executive Board will define hiring committees for other positions as necessary using the existing hiring committee memberships as a guide.
+While open competitions are generally preferred, it is up to the Executive Board to determine if a closed or restricted competition may be appropriate.
+Interviews should be conducted using a standard format and standard questions, although the committee can delve further as a result of a candidate's specific answer.